GiovanniGiacometti/light-strava-client/README.md

 Before making a request, the client checks if the access token is still valid.
 If not, it will automatically refresh it, using the refresh token, and save the new access token in the settings file.

-Currently, only one method is implemented, but it should be easy to extend the class to include more functionalities.
-The method is `get_activities`,which allows you to retrieve the activities of the authenticated user.
+Currently, only one method is implemented, `get_activities`, which allows you to retrieve the activities of the authenticated user.
 You can use it as follows:

 ```python
 # Get all activities